SkooveLearn PianoDownload on the App Store

 What is a melody?

 Melody is what gives music its shape and direction.
 A melody line is usually the part of a song that is sung.
 However, melodies can be instrumental or vocal.
-There are plenty of examples of exceptional instrumental melodies everyone we look, especially in classical music, but also in jazz, rock, pop, and more.
+There are plenty of examples of exceptional instrumental melodies everywhere we look, especially in classical music but also in jazz, rock, pop and more.

 Learning a simple melody

-Finally, you have the chance to check out the full score.
-Take a look at the finger numbers above the notes.
-Also, did you notice that the note names are not written under the notes anymore?
-Did you notice?
+Finally, check out the full score.
+Notice the finger numbers above the notes and that the note names are no longer provided.

 Nice work on this melody.
-Feel free to review it as much as you need and want.
+Review it as often as you like!

 Check out the beginner songs

-Now let’s take some time to check out the Beginner Songs section of the Skoove app.
-One of the best parts about learning piano with Skoove is access to a wide catalog of popular, classical, folk, jazz, soul, blues, and rock songs to learn piano with.
-There are songs for every playing level.
+Now let’s take some time to explore the Beginner Songs section in the Skoove app.
+Skoove offers a wide catalog of songs across genres—popular, classical, folk, jazz, blues and rock—suitable for all levels.

-Nice work on day 4!
-Tomorrow we will dive into some basic music notation.
-So, enjoy the rest of your day and make sure to spend some time reflecting on the material we have covered so far.
+Nice work on Day 4, tomorrow, we’ll dive into basic music notation.
+Enjoy the rest of your day and reflect on what you’ve learned so far.

 🎹 Day 5: Introduction to basic music notation part 1